fastforwardlabs/mdffreport12/src/01-introduction.md

 ### Applications of Anomaly Detection

+We'll begin by taking a closer look at some possible use cases, before diving into different approaches to anomaly detection in the next chapter.

 ![Anomaly detection is relevant to several usecases - Network intrusion detection, Medical diagnosis, Fraud detection and manufacturing defect detection.](figures/ill-18.png)

 #### Network Intrusion Detection

-With the growth of computer networks and application usage dependencies, network security is critical to running a modern viable business.
-Yet all computer systems suffer from security vulnerabilities which are both technically difficult and economically punishing to resolve once exploited.
+Network security is critical to running a modern viable business, yet all computer systems suffer from security vulnerabilities which are both technically difficult and economically punishing to resolve once exploited.
 Business IT systems collect data about their own network traffic, user activity in the